 The RB1 tumor suppressor has been widely recognized for its role in inhibiting tumor initiation, development, and progression.
 A genome-wide association study of 33 cancer types revealed that RB1 is one of the most frequently mutated tumor suppressor genes and is inactivated by various mechanisms across cancers.
-We explore the epidemiological link between gene mutation and osteosarcomagenesis and study another osteosarcoma-prone genetic disease, hereditary retinoblastoma (RB).
+We explore the epidemiological link between gene mutation and osteosarcomagenesis and study another osteosarcoma-prone genetic disease, hereditary retinoblastoma (HRB).
 We investigate how HRB patients, caused by autosomal dominant mutations in the RB1 tumor suppressor gene, have a >400-fold increased incidence of osteosarcoma.
-Since RB is the first genetic disease to prove the two-hit hypothesis and RB1 is the first tumor suppressor gene to be molecularly defined, the establishment of the HRB iPSC disease model to investigate the RB1 tumor suppressor gene is critical meaningful for the cancer society.
+Since HRB is the first genetic disease to prove the two-hit hypothesis and RB1 is the first tumor suppressor gene to be molecularly defined, the establishment of the HRB iPSC disease model to investigate the RB1 tumor suppressor gene is critical meaningful for the cancer society.
 More pressingly, no currently available models of RB1 mutation recapitulate the bone malignancy phenotype, severely limiting the ability of researchers to explore treatments for this disease.
 Our experience in iPSC technology enables us to perfect a model system to study this disease and explore therapeutic interventions.

 Osteosarcoma-prone genetic diseases